robert/robert.github.com/_posts/2100-01-01-dont-let-magic-enhancer-for-youtube-slurp-up-your-browsing-history.md

 og_image: https://robertheaton.com/images/magic-cover.png
 published: false
 ---
 [Magic Enhancer for YouTube][magic-enhancer] is a handy Chrome Extension that improves the user interface of YouTube by hiding all the distracting bits.
-It is used by over 350,000 people.
-If you click the wrong buttons while installing it then it tracks the full URL of every website that you visit.
+Used by over 350,000 people, it was drawn to my attention by [a tipoff][tipoffs] from one of my readers, who noticed that if you click the wrong buttons while installing it then it also tracks the full URL of every website that you visit.

 <p style="text-align: center">
 <img src="/images/magic-cover.png" />
 </p>

+This post is a little like shooting fish in a barrel.
+"Yet another Chrome extension owned by an untraceable shell company is doing something questionable" is not big news.
+So once we've understood how Magic Enhancer works, we'll look at some ways in which you could protect yourself if you were determined to keep Magic Enhancer installed but wanted to place guard-rails around it.

+I haven't contacted Magic Enhancer for comment about this story because the support email on their website doesn't work and their "Contact Us" page is blank.

+---

 The makers of Magic Enhancer, otherwise-invisible-presumably-shell-company BZO Technologies LC, are surprisingly open about their designs on your data.
-Their [privacy policy][privacy-policy] clearly states that they would like to record the URL of every website that you visit, and in order to enable the tracking you have to opt-in when installing the extension.
+Their [privacy policy][privacy-policy] clearly states that they would like to record the URL of every website that you visit, and in order for the tracking to be enabled users have to opt-in when installing the extension.
 But the justification they provide for needing this data is bogus; human beings are famous for clicking on buttons without reading the associated text; and I don't think that it should be possible for users to sign away this level of data to a random browser extension just by mashing a button.
-This isn't quite "you hereby assign all right of your firstborn child to us", but it's on that spectrum.
+This isn't quite "you hereby assign all right to your firstborn child to us", but it's on that spectrum.

 Magic Enhancer incorrectly claims that their tracking is technically necessary in order to power a feature that displays the number of likes and dislikes for a YouTube video.